virtual-labs/exp-waves-1d-string-iitd/experiment/theory.md

 <img src="images/t10.png" style="padding-left: 50px;"><br>

 where f(t)is the time-varying force, and  &#948;(.) represents the Dirac delta function.

 An important particular form of (1.6) is obtained for p(x,t)  &#8801; 0, and T and &#961;A not depending on x.
 We can rewrite (1.6) as

 <img src="images/t11.png" style="padding-left: 100px;"><br>

 where  c=&#8730;(T/&#961;A)  is a constant having the dimension of speed.
-This represents the unforced transverse dynamics of a uniformly tensioned string.<br> The hyperbolic partial differential equation (1.8) is known as the linear one-dimensional wave equation, and c is known as the wave speed.
+This represents the unforced transverse dynamics of a uniformly tensioned string.
+The hyperbolic partial differential equation (1.8) is known as the linear one-dimensional wave equation, and c is known as the wave speed.
 This implies that a disturbance created at any point on the string propagates with a speed c.
-It should be clear that the wave speed c is distinct from the transverse material velocity (i.e., the velocity of the particles of the string) which is given by w<sub>,t</sub> (x,t)<br><br>
+It should be clear that the wave speed c is distinct from the transverse material velocity (i.e., the velocity of the particles of the string) which is given by w<sub>,t</sub> (x,t).<br>
 The complete solution of the second-order partial differential equation (1.6) (or (1.8)) requires specification of two boundary conditions, and two initial conditions.
-For example, for a taut string shown in Figure 1, the appropriate boundary conditions are w (0,t)  &#8801; 0 and w (l,t)  &#8801; 0.<br> For the case of a hanging string, the boundary conditions are w (0,t)  &#8801; 0 and w (l,t) is finite.<br> The initial conditions are usually specified in terms of the initial shape of the string, and initial velocity of the string, i.e., in the forms w(x,0) = w<sub>0</sub> (x),and w,t(x,0) = v<sub>0</sub> (x), respectively.<br>
+For example, for a taut string shown in Figure 1, the appropriate boundary conditions are w (0,t)  &#8801; 0 and w (l,t)  &#8801; 0.
+For the case of a hanging string, the boundary conditions are w (0,t)  &#8801; 0 and w (l,t) is finite.
+The initial conditions are usually specified in terms of the initial shape of the string, and initial velocity of the string, i.e., in the forms w(x,0) = w<sub>0</sub> (x),and w,t(x,0) = v<sub>0</sub> (x), respectively.<br>

 <a href="images/infinitecomplete.pdf" target="_blank">Infinite Complete</a>